Sinethyah/Full-Stack-Restaurant-Web-Application/README.md

 To run the server:
 1. Require 2 command prompt terminals
-2. In first command prompt terminal, first move to the directory where the assignment folder is located, then type the following commands:
+2. In first command prompt terminal, first move to the directory where the project folder is located, then type the following commands:
     a. 'mkdir database' and hit enter and
     b. 'mongod --dbpath=database'